 Passive Security Scan™ is a "next generation" walk-through passive weapons detection and personnel screening system.
 This patented product is an advanced passive scanning technology for detecting and identifying concealed threats, such as shrapnel in bombs, firearms, knives, and other contraband.

 The system was purposely designed to meet the cost effective criteria for public and private schools, medical dispensaries, and other multi-entrance facilities in need of secure zones.
 The versatility of the system allows for covert installation around a doorway frame, with no visual presence.
 It can also be deployed using portable battery power, providing well over 180 hours of service, depending on the battery pack option purchased.
-Contrary to the current scanning technologies on the market, the Passive Security Scan system emits no electromagnetic energy or other harmful radiation.
+Contrary to the current market, the Passive Security Scan system emits no electromagnetic energy or other harmful radiation.

 Passive Security Scan utilizes the newest passive weapons sensing technology available today.
 Its sensors read the constantly changing local magnetic variations due to the Earth’s magnetic field properties.
 The system creates a virtual “invisible curtain” for secure zone entrances.
 Due to the dynamic nature of Earth, the system self calibrates to establish ambient baseline readings, which are then distorted when weaponry or other contraband is present during screening envelope.